rustic-rs/rustic_scheduler/README.md

 - Copy the `rustic-scheduler-server` binary to your backup schedule server and the `rustic-scheduler-client` binary to all your clients (available under `/targets/release`).
-- Create a config file `rustic_schedulder.toml` on your backup schedule server (example config is available in the `config/` dir)
+- Create a config file `./config/rustic_schedulder.toml` on your backup schedule server (example config is available in the `config/` dir)
 - Run the `rustic-scheduler-server` binary on your server in the dir containing the config.